berdal84/nodable/libs/googletest-release-1.10.0/googletest/docs/primer.md

     that succeeds or fails as a result of other tests. googletest isolates the tests by running each of them on a different object.
 When a test fails, googletest allows you to run it in isolation for quick debugging.
-2. Tests should be well *organized* and reflect the structure of the tested code. googletest groups related tests into test suites that can share data and subroutines.
+2. Tests should be well *organized* and type the structure of the tested code. googletest groups related tests into test suites that can share data and subroutines.
 This common pattern is easy to recognize and makes tests easy to maintain.
 Such consistency is especially helpful when people switch